 And that is all, my friends!
 Your chicken dinner is done.
 It totally has enough flavor with the mustard and the Parmesan, and a quick sear on both sides ensures that the chicken maintains its juices and doesn’t get dried out.

 I’ve waxed poetically about Ellie Krieger before, and here I am doing it again.
 I love her cookbooks.
-I have all of them, and I use them often!
+I have all of them, and I use them often (Amazon affiliate links included here) !
 This recipe comes from her newest book, Weeknight Wonders: Delicious, Healthy Dinners in 30 Minutes or Less.
 In the book you’ll find 150 recipes that span the categories of soups, sandwiches, meats, poultry, seafood, vegetarian, and desserts.
 Each recipe is designed not to take any longer than 30 minutes – from preparation to getting it on the table.
 The recipes were created with health in mind, and there is nutritional information included for every recipe.
 These are the kinds of books I treasure most!
 I’m excited to try Shrimp Pad Thai Salad, Chicken and Broken Noodle Soup, Mushroom Sloppy Joes, Korean Beef and Broccoli Stir Fry, Corn and Quinoa with Sausage, Orzo with Shrimp, Peas and Feta, Ravioli with Savory Pumpkin Sauce, and Double Chocolate Waffles.
 This is a cookbook worth buying and using often!

 Here are a few more chicken recipes you might enjoy:

 - 2 ounces grated Parmesan cheese (2/3 cup)